longturn/freeciv21/docs/General/Manuals/client-manual.rst

     client will tell you what that cost is before you agree to the spend.

 Convert
     Similar to :guilabel:`Upgrade`.
-The convert option allow you to change a unit from one type to another.
+The convert option allows you to change a unit from one type to another.
     This is ruleset dependent and is not available in all rulesets.

 Disband
     Use this menu option to eliminate (kill, destroy, fire) a unit.
-If done inside of a city, then 50% of the shields used in the production of the unit is given to the city and helps build whatever is currently under construction.
+If performed inside of a city, then 50% of the shields used in the production of the unit is given to the city and helps build whatever is currently under construction.
 If a unit is disanded outside of a city, there is no benefit other than the elimination of shield or gold upkeep depending on your form of government.